OsBlaineOra/db-devops-tools/UTPLSQL.md

 The current code coverage is 0%.

-Your build is already configured to generate a Cobertura style coverage report by including the following parameters to the utPLSQL-cli call.
+Your Jenkins build is already configured to generate a Cobertura style coverage report by including the following parameters to the utPLSQL-cli call.

 ```
 -f=ut_coverage_cobertura_reporter -o=coverage.xml \